kevinolega/callcentertrainingtips/_posts/2019-06-26-interview.md

 [Call Center Job Application Milestones](https://callcentertrainingtips.com/milestones/)

-## What if you can't think of reasons why a company should hire you?
+## What if you can't think of reasons why a company should hire you? - How to overcome difficult call center interviews.

 [Can't think of why they should hire you?
 Start counting your blessings](https://callcentertrainingtips.com/count-blessings/)

 ## Connect with your interviewer.
+Call center interview tips.

 [Why Asking Questions And Small Talk Are Important In Interviews](https://callcentertrainingtips.com/questions-small-talk/)